V4Fire/Core/src/core/async/README.md

 # core/async

-This module provides a class for controlling asynchronous operations.
+This module provides a class to control asynchronous operations.

 ```js
 import Async from 'core/async';